dewa1345/dewa1345/README.md

 # 💫 Coding first. good? never
-Coding, to me, is how I torture myself.
+Coding to me is how I torture myself.
 Though I find it enjoyable, since I have a friend who's also being tortured by assignments with me.
-Each week, we keep getting bombarded with assignments, and somehow, I still survive.
-I love playing Roblox and Valorant.
+Each week we keep getting bombarded with assignments and somehow I still survive. and usually i play Roblox and Valorant.

 # 📊 GitHub Stats: